Lizaveta-F/Flight_Delay_Causes/README.md

 1. **Data Source Verification**:<br/>

-Use R to load the dataset obtained from Kaggle or the provided source link.<br/>
+Using R to load the dataset obtained from Kaggle (https://www.kaggle.com/datasets/sriharshaeedala/airline-delay) .<br/>

 Confirm the dataset contains the expected columns: <br/>
 year: The year of the data. <br/>